- Oct 8

 Starting a new relationship can be exhilarating, but it’s important to be mindful and discerning if you or someone you know is considering beginning a new relationship after recovery, there’s reason to reconsider.

 The emotional highs of a romantic relationship can mimic how your brain feels on drugs or alcohol.
-If you’re in recovery from an addiction, give yourself time.
-When challenges arise in a personal relationship, it’s important to be able to handle them without relapsing into old habits.
+If you’re in recovery from addiction, give yourself time.
+When challenges arise in a personal relationship, it’s essential to handle them without relapsing into old habits.
 Your first year of recovery should focus on your health and well-being.

 Why Wait Until After Your First Year of Recovery